 Does an abortion have to be provided by a licensed physician in my state?

-One must be a physician licensed to practice in the state in order to perform abortions.
+OOne must be a physician licensed to practice in the state in order to perform abortions.
 Violators are guilty of a felony punishable by 1-3 years imprisonment.
-63 Okl.
-St. § 1-740.4a.
+Okla.
+Stat.
+Ann. tit.
+63, § 1-731.

 Does my state’s law require that a woman give informed consent and/or receive counseling prior to allowing an abortion to be performed?

 Yes.
-Counseling on pregnancy and abortion is required; however, this provision would most likely become unnecessary if the law banning abortions takes effect.
+Counseling on pregnancy and abortion is required; however, this provision is largely obsolete in light of the heartbeat ban.
 63 Okl.
 St. § 1-738.2.

 MAKING A MORE PROLIFE OKLAHOMA